Women in Athletics: a panel discussion Feb. 20, 1973

 The Citizen and the State Symposium

 Discussion by Pierre du Prey (Chair), Phyllis Lambert and Trevor Bodie.
 Oct.
 31, 1991 for sesquicentennial at Queen's.
-Side One: Intro by Pierre du Prey (chair) Physllis Lambert, Leon Krier and Trevor Bodie.
+Side One: Intro by Pierre du Prey (chair) Phyllis Lambert, Leon Krier and Trevor Bodie.
 Side Two: continued and audience discussion.